Marathon Training: What Is Zone 5 / VO2 Max?

 Training Sessions:

-Final Thoughts: Use It to Lift Everything Else
+Final Thoughts: Lift Everything Else

 Always consult with a medical professional or certified coach before beginning any new training program.
 The information provided is for educational purposes only and is not a substitute for personalized advice.